5000, Clinical Guidelines

 Physical Assessment

-A periodic preventive health care visit is an excellent opportunity for clinicians to address issues of wellness and health risk reduction as well as current findings and client concerns.
+A periodic preventive health care visit allows clinicians to address issues of wellness and health risk reduction as well as current findings and client concerns.
 The periodic preventive health care visit must include an update of the person’s health record, as described in the Client Health Record section above.
 It must also include appropriate screening, assessment, health education and counseling, and immunizations based on the client’s age, risk factors, preferences and concerns.

 All clients must be provided an appropriate physical assessment as indicated by health history and health risk assessment.
 A physical examination is not essential before the provision of most contraceptive methods and should not be a barrier to the client receiving a method of contraception.